Hosted by site sponsor WebMate.

 Photo Credit: Apple, Inc. (Magic Keyboard with Touch ID and Numeric Keypad)

-Any of these models additionally can be custom configured at the time of purchase to swap out the Magic Mouse for a Magic Trackpad (which provides multi-touch input and Force Touch support) for an extra US$50 or both a Magic Mouse and a Magic Trackpad for an additional US$129.
+Any of these models additionally could be custom configured at the time of purchase to swap out the Magic Mouse for a Magic Trackpad (which provides multi-touch input and Force Touch support) for an extra US$50 or both a Magic Mouse and a Magic Trackpad for an additional US$129.

 Identification Differences